MultiRecon

 MultiRecon is funded by the French National Research Agency (ANR) with grant number ANR-20-CE45-0020.

-Two abstracts have been accepted to the 21st ΙΕΕΕ International Symposium on Biomedical Imaging that will be held...
+Two abstracts have been accepted to the 32nd European Signal Processing Conference (EUSIPCO) that will be held from 26/08/2024 until...